Plan outgoing e-mail (Office SharePoint Server)

 This Office product will reach end of support on October 10, 2017.
 To stay supported, you will need to upgrade.
 For more information, see , Resources to help you upgrade your Office 2007 servers and clients.

 Outgoing e-mail is the foundation on which site administrators can implement several compelling e-mail notification features.
 These features help end users track changes and updates to individual site collections and allow site administrators to deliver status messages.
 These e-mail features include both e-mail alerts and administrative messages.

 Alerts In a large and growing site collection, users need an efficient way to keep up with updates to lists, libraries, discussions, and other important parts of the site.
 Setting up alerts provides an effective means to stay on top of changes.
 For example, if several different groups are dependent on each other for reviewing documents, individuals in each group can set up alerts to be notified whenever there are changes to the documents they are responsible for.
 Users can specify which areas of the site collection or which documents they want to track and decide how often they want to receive alerts.

-Users must have at least View permissions to set up alerts.
+Note: Users must have at least View permissions to set up alerts.